RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/Clone Wars/Clone Wars.md

 		end
 	```

-+ Click on your orange sprite, and add this code to make each orange clone drop down the stage from the bat towards the spaceship:
++ Click on your orange sprite and add this code to make each orange clone drop down the stage from the bat towards the spaceship:

 	```blocks
 		when flag clicked